Dmitri Pavlov's Git tutorial for mathematicians

 Day-to-day operations: a simplified setup

-Git was developed for software projects and has many features that bear little relevance for collaborative editing of mathematical papers.
-Furthermore, the desired workflow of a mathematical collaboration is very different from a software project: whereas a software engineer would typically develop some new feature in a separate branch, and then merge it once it is ready, a mathematician wants to synchronize his version of the text with the other versions as soon as he makes an edit.
-For this reason we explain here a simplified setup that should be sufficient for the overwhelming majority of mathematicians.
+Git was developed for software projects and has many features that are irrelevant to the collaborative editing of mathematical papers.
+The desired workflow for mathematical collaborations differs from that of software projects.
+While a software engineer would typically develop a new feature in a separate branch, and then merge it once it is ready, a mathematician wants to synchronize his version of the text with others' versions as soon as he makes an edit.
+For this reason we present a simplified setup that should suffice for most mathematicians.

-Below it will be important to understand that at all times at least three potentially different copies of your project are stored:
+It is important to understand that at all times, at least three potentially different copies of your project are stored.

-For us, the entire range of operations is covered by a single command (actually, an alias set up in the .gitconfig file as given above), which must be run in project's directory that was created by the git clone command: git sync
+For us, a single Git alias covers the entire range of operations.
+This alias must be run in the project directory created by the git clone command: git sync

-If you are offline, the parts responsible for exchanging information with a remote repository will fail, but this does not affect the rest of the command.
-When you go online later, simply run git sync again and it will synchronize everything.
+If you are offline, the steps involving communication with the remote repository will fail.
+However, this does not affect the rest of the command.
+Later, when you go online, simply run git sync again and it will synchronize everything.

-Remember to set up your editor options to ensure that any open files will be automatically reloaded when they are updated by git sync.
-Some editors, like vim, do it automatically.
-Others, like TeXmaker and TeXstudio, require additional setup.
+Be sure to configure your editor to automatically reload open files when they are updated by git sync.
+Some editors, like vim, do this automatically.
+Others, such as TeXmaker and TeXstudio, require additional setup.

 Tracking changes and adding new files

-To see the list of all commits with the latest ones on top, use git log.
-If you also want to see the changed lines, use git log -p.
-The alias git wlog will show the changed words as opposed to mere lines, which is very convenient when you edit TeX files.
+To see a list of all commits with the most recent ones at the top, use the command git log.
+To see the changed lines, use git log -p.
+The alias git wlog shows the changed words instead of full lines.
+This is very convenient when you edit TeX files.

 To see the differences between your current files and the last commit, use git diff.
 Use git wdiff to highlight individual words instead of lines.

-To add a new file to the repository use git add file-name, then run git sync.
+To add a new file to the repository, first use git add file-name, then run git sync.

 TeX-specific subtleties

-The majority of git's use cases concern the editing of computer code.
-For the editing of TeX documents it is desirable to make some minor adjustments to the typical workflow and configuration.
+Most Git use cases concern editing computer code.
+However, when editing TeX documents, it is desirable to make some minor adjustments to the typical workflow and configuration.

 Long lines

 Git, like many Unix tools, operates on the level of individual lines.
-Some people these days do not wrap long lines, so in their TeX files every paragraph is a single line of text.
-This means that whenever two people edit two different sentences in the same paragraph, one gets a merge conflict.
-Thus it is advisable to keep the lines relatively short, in order to reduce the number of merge conflicts.
+Nowadays, some people do not wrap long lines, so in their TeX files every paragraph is a single line of text.
+This means that, when two people edit different sentences in the same paragraph, Git produces a merge conflict.
+Therefore, it is advisable to keep the lines relatively short, in order to reduce the number of merge conflicts.

-The easiest way to ensure that lines stay short is to set up your editor for automatic word wrapping after a specified column, e.g., 80.
-It is important, though, to set up the editor in such a way that it does not reflow the entire paragraph whenever a single line is wrapped.
-Otherwise git thinks that the entire paragraph changed, which makes it difficult to inspect history.
+The easiest way to ensure that lines stay short is to configure your editor to automatically wrap lines after a specified column, e.g., 80.
+However, it is important to configure the editor to avoid reflowing the entire paragraph when wrapping a single line.
+Otherwise Git will think that the entire paragraph has changed, making it difficult to inspect the history.

 Moving text around

-If you want to move around or remove a large chunk of text, it makes sense to form a separate commit with just this change.
-This makes the inspection of history much easier.
-Otherwise, if you move a large chunk of text and edit it at the same time, git shows the entire paragraph as changed, which makes it impossible to see which parts of the paragraph were actually edited, and which ones were just moved around.
+If you want to move or delete a large block of text, it makes sense to create a separate commit for this change only.
+This makes reviewing the history much easier.
+Otherwise, Git shows the entire paragraph as changed if you move a large chunk of text and edit it at the same time, which makes it impossible to see which parts were edited and which were simply moved.

-Thus the best procedure for moving text around is to commit whatever changes you have accumulated to this point, then move the text and immediately commit the changes, and then continue to edit the document.
+The recommended procedure for moving text is to commit your changes so far, move the text, and then commit the changes before continuing to edit the document.

 Commenting out text

-It's best to comment text out like this: \iffalse Some text. \fi instead of like this: %Some %text.
+It is best to comment out text like this: \iffalse Some text. \fi instead of writing it like this: %Some %text.

-In other words, one places \iffalse and \fi on separate lines before and after the given block of text.
-The reason for this is the same as above: the git history is not polluted by massive blocks of commented text.
+In other words, place \iffalse and \fi on separate lines before and after the block of text.
+The reason for this is the same as above: the Git history remains clean and readable.

 Word diffs

-The plain git commands show changes on a line-by-line basis, i.e., you can see which lines were changed, but there is now way to tell which parts of a line were changed.
-It's common to change just one or two characters in a line when editing a TeX document, which makes it desirable to have a diff file that shows changes on the level of individual words.
-This is accomplished by git's --color-words option supplied to git commands.
-The wordRegex option in the configuration file controls how lines are split into words; for TeX documents it is desirable to have a more refined regular expression, so that, for example, displayed formulas don't get treated like single words.
+The plain Git commands show changes on a line-by-line basis.
+For example, you can see which lines were changed, but you cannot tell which parts of a line were changed.
+When editing a TeX document, it is common to change just one or two characters in a line, so it is desirable to have a diff file that shows changes at the word level.
+This can be achieved by passing the --color-words option to Git commands.
+The wordRegex option in the configuration file determines how lines are split into words.
+TeX documents benefit from a more refined regular expression so that displayed formulas are not treated as single words.

-The configuration file given above provides convenient aliases wdiff, wlog, and wshow to git's commands diff, log, and show that enable the option --color-words.
-I find myself using these variants almost exclusively when editing TeX documents.
+The above configuration file defines the aliases wdiff, wlog, and wshow for Git's diff, log, and show commands, with the --color-words option enabled.
+I use these variants almost exclusively when editing TeX documents.

 Collaborating with coauthors

-Instead of communicating with coauthors by email, one can also leave comments directly in the TeX file.
-This has the following advantages.
+Instead of emailing each other, you can leave comments directly in the TeX file.
+This approach has several advantages.

-However, git's history tools are very good at tracking small changes.
-This allows your coauthors to fix minor issues in the text without any comments, which is much more efficient.
-One can then easily track them using git log -p (or git wlog, as explained above).
-If a change raises concerns, one can always leave a comment later.
+However, Git's history tools effectively track small edits.
+This allows your coauthors to fix minor issues in the text without leaving comments, making the process more efficient.
+You can then easily track these changes using git log -p or git wlog.
+If a change raises concerns, you can always leave a comment later.

 Submodules

-Suppose you want to share the same macro package (e.g., some commonly used TeX definitions) among several repositories.
-Furthermore, if you update the macro package, you want the updates to propagate to all these repositories.
-Git submodules provide a convenient way to organize such a setup.
-First, one creates a separate git repository (henceforth referred to as the subrepository) for the macro package, as described above.
-Secondly, one informs git that a copy of the subrepository should be present in some other repository or repositories that use this macro package, henceforth referred to as the main repository.
+Suppose you want to share the same macro package, such as some commonly used TeX definitions, among several repositories.
+If you update the macro package, you also want the updates to propagate to all of these repositories.
+Git submodules provide a convenient way to accomplish this.
+First, create a separate Git repository (called the subrepository) for the macro package.
+Next, inform Git that a copy of the subrepository should be present in another repository (called the main repository) that uses the macro package.

-We assume that the .gitconfig contains the appropriate directives for submodules, as in the sample file above.
+We assume .gitconfig contains the appropriate submodule directives, as in the sample file above.

-To create a submodule, run the following command in the main repository: git submodule add -b master git@remote-host-name:subrepo-name Here subrepo-name is the name of the subrepository.
+To create a submodule, run the following command in the main repository: git submodule add -b master git@remote-host-name:subrepo-name In this command, subrepo-name is the subrepository's name.

 To clone an existing repository that contains submodules, run git clone --recurse-submodules repo-name

-To download submodules for an existing repository that was cloned without --recurse-submodules, run git submodule update --init --recursive
+To initialize and update submodules for an existing repository that was cloned without the --recurse-submodules flag, run git submodule update --init --recursive

-Now your main repository will contain a directory with a copy of the subrepository.
-This directory is itself another git repository, and you can work with it like with an ordinary git repository, in particular, you can edit files in it and synchronize them with another copy of the subrepository as described above.
-Furthermore, when you synchronize the main repository, git will automatically synchronize the subrepository.
+Now your main repository contains a directory with a copy of the subrepository.
+This directory is a Git repository itself, and you can work with it as you would with any other Git repository.
+You can edit files in the directory and synchronize them with another copy of the subrepository.
+Additionally, when you synchronize the main repository using the git sync alias, Git automatically synchronizes the subrepository.